 Co-operative Education (Co-op) formally integrates academic studies with paid, full-time work experiences at host employer organizations.
 The Co-op Office is responsible for coordinating Co-op work experiences.
 All students wishing to choose the Co-op option must first declare into an eligible Co-op program then enroll in COOP 1101.
 Seats for COOP 1101 are limited and available to students in a declared Co-op option on a first-come, first-served basis during the registration period.
 Students completing all the requirements of a Co-op program will receive a Co-operative Education designation on their credential and transcript.
-Students in Co-op programs are required to pay designated Co-operative Education tuition fees (see Tuition & Fees, and Policy FM4, Fees for a Co-operative Work Term/Semester) For more information about KPU Co-op programs and services, refer to the KPU Co-op website.
+Students in Co-op programs are required to pay designated Co-operative Education tuition fees (see Tuition & Fees).
+For more information about KPU Co-op programs and services, refer to the KPU Co-op website.

 - Post-Baccalaureate Diploma in Human Resources Management